Summary

 Then insert it into slide 3 of the presentation.

-Version Control Your Presentation Code
+Version-Control Presentation Code

-- Keep them in a Git repository.
+- Scripts should be kept in a Git repository.

 Use an Iterative Approach